Gauteng

+Gauteng (/xaʊˈtɛŋ/ khow-TENG, [xɑ́.úˈtʼèŋ̀]; Sotho-Tswana for 'place of gold'; eGoli or iGoli [îːˈɡóːlì]) is one of the nine provinces of South Africa.

 Situated on the Highveld, Gauteng is the smallest province by land area in South Africa.
-It also the only province with no international borders.
-Although Gauteng accounts for only 1.5% of the country's land area, it is home to more than a quarter of its population (26%).
-Highly urbanised, the province contains the country's largest city, Johannesburg, which is also one of the largest cities in the world.
-Gauteng is the wealthiest province in South Africa and is considered as the financial hub of not only South Africa but the entire African continent, mostly concentrated in Johannesburg.
+Although Gauteng accounts for only 1.5% of the country's land area, it is the most populous province in South Africa, with more than a quarter (26%) of the national population; the provincial population was approximately 16.1 million, according to mid-year 2022 estimates.
+Highly urbanised, the province's capital is also the country's largest city, Johannesburg.
+Gauteng is the wealthiest province in South Africa and is considered the financial hub of South Africa; the financial activity is mostly concentrated in Johannesburg.
 It also contains the administrative capital, Pretoria, and other large areas such as Midrand, Vanderbijlpark, Ekurhuleni and the affluent Sandton.
-Gauteng is the most populous province in South Africa with a population of approximately 16.1 million people according to mid year 2022 estimates.
+The largest township, Soweto, is also found in this province.
+Politically, it is the closest contested province between the nationalist African National Congress and the liberal Democratic Alliance in South Africa.